 You might already have heard of the term ‘electronic waste‘ and the damage it does to the environment.
-This article is not about waste and damages to the earth.
+This article is not about waste and damage to the earth.
 Rather, it focuses on the security of your data.
 That means, when you throw away an old phone, it is not safe for you even if you have deleted all data on the old device manually.
 Let’s look deeper into what I mean when I say how to dispose of electronic devices properly.

 - Computers and phones – electronic devices that can use a processor and an operating system to automatically or manually store data inside them fall into this category

 - Digital Media – an example could be digital cameras and mp3 players.
 Any device that contains multimedia content such as music and images etc. artifacts fall into this category

 - Peripheral Devices – these are the devices that are used by other electronic parts to extend their functionality.
 Examples are an external hard disk, SD Cards, USB Sticks, and similar things

 - Gaming Devices – Electronic or digital devices capable of sending data over wired or wireless connections for controlling any other electronic device

 - Other devices – Electronic devices that are used for entertainment or home appliances fall into this category; they too contain some information that they may have collected over time.
 Examples of this category devices are – Smart TVs, a connected coffee maker, and similar things.
 These too, need to be sanitized so that your data does not fall into other people’s hands.

 Did you delete all data securely from your discarded device?

 Taking a Windows 10 tablet as an example, one might perform a software reset and assume that they have deleted all data properly from the phone.
 It is not the case.
 The data simply deleted from the device is readily available for recovery.
 All it requires is a good data recovery tool.